squint-cljs/squint/README.markdown

 > :warning: This project is an experiment and not recommended to be used in
 > production.
 It currently has many bugs and will undergo many breaking changes.

+Primary goal of cherry:

+- Have fun, experiment and learn.
+This will probably be my summer vacation project during some time off in August.

 Goals of cherry:

 - Transpile `.cljs` files on the fly into ES6-compatible `.js` (or `.mjs`) files.